Vaccine Status and Wrongful Dismissalsachkarlaw-admin

 The world saw the disaster of the coronavirus and how just a little bit of carelessness can end up in a global pandemic.
 The only way to stop the spread of this deadly virus is to practice social distance and get vaccinated.

 During the pandemic, the hospitals were not the only place facing a surge in cases.
-Instead, the lawyers were also dealing with increasing cases of wrongful dismissals by the employers.
+Meanwhile employment lawyers were dealing with increasing cases of wrongful dismissals by the employers.
 The reason was that the employees were not getting vaccinate without any proper medical reason.

 But is it lawful?
 Can a company legally dismiss an employee base on their vaccination status?
 Here is everything you need to know about the current vaccine requirement for workplaces and whether it is legal to terminate or dismiss an employee on that basis.

-This termination either breaches the employment contract or employment laws of the state.
+This termination either breaches the employment contract or employment laws of the province.

 It happens when an employer terminates an employee without any previous notification or less notice period than mention in the contract.
 It is different from unfair dismissal, which directly breaks the laws of a state.